awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 AWS IoT Device SDK  <a name="iot-device-sdk"></a>
 The AWS IoT Device SDK helps devices connect to AWS IoT Core and AWS IoT Greengrass\.
 For more information, see [AWS IoT Device SDKs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) in the *AWS IoT Developer Guide*\.
-<a name="iot-device-sdk-discovery"></a>Devices can use any of the AWS IoT Device SDK v2 platforms to discover connectivity information for a Greengrass core\.
+<a name="iot-device-sdk-discovery"></a>Client devices can use any of the AWS IoT Device SDK v2 platforms to discover connectivity information for a Greengrass core\.
 Connectivity information includes:  <a name="iot-device-sdk-discovery-list"></a>
-+ The IDs of the Greengrass groups that the device belongs to\.
++ The IDs of the Greengrass groups that the client device belongs to\.
 + The IP addresses of the Greengrass core in each group\.
 These are also called *core endpoints*\.
 + The group CA certificate, which devices use for mutual authentication with the core\.
 For more information, see [Device connection workflow](gg-sec.md#gg-sec-connection)\.
 In v1 of the AWS IoT Device SDKs, only the C\+\+ and Python platforms provide built\-in discovery support\.